open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 ## Metrics

-To start producing [metrics](/docs/concepts/signals/metrics), you'll need to have an initialized `MeterProvider` that lets you create a `Meter`. `Meter`s let you create `Instrument`s that you can use to create different kinds of metrics.
+To start producing [metrics](/docs/concepts/signals/metrics), you'll need to have an initialized `MeterProvider` that lets you create a `Meter`.
+Meters let you create instruments that you can use to create different kinds of metrics.
-OpenTelemetry Go currently supports the following `Instrument`s:
+OpenTelemetry Go currently supports the following instruments:

 - Counter, a synchronous instrument that supports non-negative increments
 - Asynchronous Counter, an asynchronous instrument which supports non-negative